-Te Atakura - First to Zero Te Atakura - First to Zero
+Te Atakura - First to Ze

-The seven big moves for a Zero Carbon Wellington
+The six big moves for a Zero Carbon Wellington

 Shaping our plan for a growing city

 The community has some big decisions to make about how Wellington will grow.
 With up to 80,000 people wanting to make Wellington their home in the coming decades, there are two options.
 Grow up - apartments in the CBD, townhouses and low-rise apartments in the inner suburbs and town centres, and abundant transport choice and amenity.
 Or we can grow out find new, undeveloped parts of the city to support that growth in.
 Places where vehicle transport is inevitable and amenity inconvenient to reach.
 Growing up, unlike growing out, will lead to a zero carbon future.